dariusf/old-hugo-site/content/blog/latex-notation.md

 <details><summary>Why don't both commands take any parameters?</summary>

-For `\traceDef`, it's so you can place it anywhere, alongside what you already write.
+For `\traceDef`, it's so it can be placed anywhere, alongside what is written.
 To continue the example from before:

 ```latex
 A \traceDef\emph{trace} $\trace$ is a sequence of states...
 ```

-Anchoring the definition to a specific word, e.g. `\traceDef{\emph{trace}}`, isn't much of an improvement.
-Also, the way in which notation is introduced is highly varied[^1], so further structure seems counterproductive.

 On the other hand, `\trace` taking no argument may seem like a deficiency: how should we replace a `\newcommand` with parameters?